skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 is waiting on `handles[0]`, and so on.

 The array is a fixed size, `MAXIMUM_WAIT_OBJECTS` (64), because there's a hard limit on the number of fibers that can wait at once.
-I'll explain why below.
 This pathetically small limitation is an unfortunate, hard-coded restriction of the Windows API.
 It kills most practical uses of my little library.
-Fortunately there's no limit on the number of handles we might want to wait on, just the number of fibers.
+Fortunately there's no limit on the number of handles we might want to wait on, just the number of co-existing fibers.

 When a fiber is about to return from its start routine, it yields one last time and registers itself on the `dead_fiber` member.
 The scheduler